Addison Cameron-Huff

 Launching A Token As A Canadian Business Part 11: Conclusion

-Over the last two weeks, I've published what Gemini tells me is the equivalent length of a Master's thesis (24000+ words) on the topic of launching tokens in Canada.
+Over the last two weeks, I've published 24000+ words on the topic of launching tokens in Canada.
 My goal with this series is to challenge the orthodox view that launching a token in Canada is illegal.
 For years, lawyers have advised their clients to steer clear of Canada.
 But is that advice well-founded?
 What's the real state of the law?
 Has anything changed over the last decade?
 My thesis is that lawyers and regulators alike have failed to properly understand the nature of tokens, the developments since the 2017/2018 boom, and changing thought south of the border (see part 1).
 It's up to entrepreneurs to decide if Canada will be the home of the next great thing in crypto but I believe there's no legal barrier to the majority of projects launching here.

 These posts capture my experiences working with some of the best lawyers in North America, and seeing how the cases, regulatory decisions, and projects have unfolded.